parasaurolophus/rader.us/music/algorithmic_musical_composition/index.md

 below audible amplitude nearly as fast as they begin when struck, while a piano's strings can "ring on" for quite some time if allowed to do so by use of the sustain pedal.
-Either way, the defining characteristic of a percussion instrument is that it has no true sustain (despite the name of piano's pedal).
+Either way, the defining characteristic of a percussion instrument is that it has no true sustain (despite the name of a piano's pedal).
 By comparison, human voices as well as wind and bowed instruments can have appreciable sustain levels, determined by the breath control of the performers or the lengths of their bows.